-All requirements in Section I through III must be met when applying for NPP tax credits.
+All requirements in Section I through IV must be met when applying for NPP tax credits.
 The narrative must explain the essence of the project by fully describing the Place, Problem, Project, and Proposed Outcomes.
 Narrative requirements are explained in Section I of these guidelines.
+Applicants submitting projects under COVID-19 Pandemic and Social Justice Issues must explain how their project will specifically address pandemic recovery or social justice priorities in their targeted area.
+Please refer to Section I, Part A for further information.